jaxjs/jaxjs/README.md

 In the above example, we perform a GET request to the `test.txt` URL and we set a callback function to set the `#response` element's contents to the text content from the response.
-We also set a specific 404 status callback should the URL not be found as well a generic error callback in case something unknown goes wrong.
+We also set a specific 404 status callback should the URL not be found, as well a generic error callback in case something unknown goes wrong.

 ##### POST request with a form object